 Every person within the industry shares a passion for horses and a desire to build their career around the sport they love.
 The Horseracing Industry FdSc has been designed to help those within the industry broaden their horizons and open up opportunities to sustain a lifelong career in horseracing.
 It has been designed to allow you to complete it alongside your current work commitments.

-This new and exciting Foundation Degree, with the option to progress to an Honours Degree, delivers a broad programme of learning and offers a fascinating insight into the horseracing industry.
 You will cover everything from racehorse health and nutrition to race planning and performance analysis.

 The 24 month programme, run primarily by The British Racing School but in partnership with Hartpury University, will involve home study as well as guided learning at The British Racing School and Hartpury campus.
 At the end of a successful programme of study you can achieve a FdSc Horseracing Industry award from Hartpury University.